oriolmirosa/open-files/README.md

 * The cross to close a file only appears when the mouse hovers over the entry (while the 'edited' marker is always visible).
 * NEW in 0.6.0: In order to prevent the fast sliding down of the tree view when a file is added, there is a delay before the file appears in the 'open files' panel.
 The delay is configurable in the package's settings (default is 1000 ms, i.e., 1 second).
 * NEW in 0.6.0: Files added and removed from the 'open files' panel are animated.
 The animation has a default duration of 300 ms, but this is configurable in the package's settings (default is 300 ms).
+* NEW in 0.7.0: When several panels are open, the title for the 'open files' panels now includes PANEL #, with the number showing the order in which the panels were opened.
+When panels are closed, the numbers of the panels are re-calculated so that they reflect the panels present in the workspace

 ## TODO

-* Right now, when there are several panes in the editor, each one has its own 'open files' section in the tree-view, but they are all labeled 'open files'.
-The goal is for them to have a more descriptive label.
+* Make the files in the 'open files' panel draggable, and keep the tab order in sync with the 'open files' order.
 * Configuration.
 Ideas and suggestions for further configuration options are welcome.